Can MLLMs generate human-like feedback in grading multimodal short answers?: Introduction

 \section{Introduction}

-Assessments play a vital role in a student's learning process as they provide valuable feedback~\cite{DEEVA2021104094}, crucial to a student's growth.
+In educational assessments, the traditional Automatic Short Answer Grading (ASAG) with feedback problem focuses on developing scalable solutions for automatically grading short textual responses along with feedback.
+Such feedback is important~\cite{DEEVA2021104094} for a student's growth.
 Moreover, corrective, motivational and informative feedback can drastically speed up a student's learning process and help the student develop an innate curiosity.

-Grading such assessments and providing individual feedback to students is often difficult, especially in classrooms with a low teacher-to-student ratio~\cite{Burrows2015TheEA}.
-Such assessments contain open-ended responses, which are often difficult to grade at scale.
-Responses to such questions require students to express their understanding through textual and visual elements, leading to deeper levels of cognitive engagement.
+However, assessments often contain open-ended responses that have both a textual part and a diagram.
+These questions play a crucial role in assessments, as they require students to express their understanding through textual and visual elements, leading to deeper levels of cognitive engagement.
+While in some scenarios, students are required to draw such diagrams (E.g. ray diagrams in physics), in others, they are required to label certain aspects of it (E.g., a diagram of a body part, such as the heart in biology).
+In such a diagram, each small component, such as an arrow, holds a semantic value that contributes to evaluating the answer as a whole.
+Grading such responses at scale while providing individual feedback to students is often difficult, especially in classrooms with a low teacher-to-student ratio~\cite{Burrows2015TheEA}.

-This leads to the question: Can we develop scalable assessment tools that can assist teachers in evaluating such questions with open-ended responses while providing quality feedback?
-Developing such tools requires multimodal LLMs (MLLMs) capable of reasoning over different modalities such as text and images.
-These MLLMs should be capable of identifying key concepts across both text and images in the reference answer and comparing them to those in the student answer.
-Moreover, to develop such MLLMs, researchers need access to reliable datasets that are representative of student answers in examinations.

-To facilitate research towards developing such systems, we propose the problem of Multimodal Short Answer grading with Feedback (MMSAF) along with a dataset of 2,197 data points.
-The primary motivation of this work is to provide effective feedback to the student on the shortcomings of their response and ways to mitigate them if needed.
+This leads to the question: Can we develop scalable assessment tools that can assist teachers in evaluating multimodal responses while providing quality feedback?
+To facilitate research towards developing such systems, we define the Multimodal Short Answer grading with Feedback (MMSAF) problem.
+The problem is challenging for MLLMs as it tests their diagram understanding, natural language comprehension, and comparative reasoning capabilities.